Decoherence and Landauer's Principle in Qubit-Cavity Quantum-Field-Theory Interaction: Introduction: Decoherence and Landauer's Principle

 In many situations, we are used to treating the environment in quantum evolution as something whose details are unimportant and out of our control, whose quantum nature is often neglected.
 This is despite -- in principle -- the environment, regardless of its actual content, should also be treated quantum mechanically.
 There are some justifications for this approach.
 For example, the detailed dynamics of decoherence can be very complicated, and since interactions are almost ubiquitous, we do not even need to deliberately introduce the environment -- even cosmic rays and the microwave background radiation could lead to rapid decoherence of macroscopic bodies.
 Thus earlier studies have focused on aspects that are under our controls.
 However, since decoherence has become relevant, perhaps as the key obstacle, to practical applications such as quantum cryptography and quantum computation, it is necessary to further study the issue of the control of decoherence, including the backreaction effects brought to the environment.

 In the present work we consider decoherence and Landauer’s principle in qubit-cavity quantum field theory (QFT) interaction.
 The qubit is arguably the simplest quantum system and the basis for quantum computing and quantum cryptography, whereas QFT is the description of Nature that contains all the fundamental interactions except for gravitation (whose quantization is still beyond our understanding).
 In particular, we will consider during the decoherence process of the system (qubit), with or without dissipation, the changes that occur in the environment (QFT).

-Landauer's principle relates the entropy change of a system and the energy consumption of the environment, and it also provides a theoretical limit throughout the evolution \cite{landauer1961,landauer1996,Reeb2013}.
+Landauer's principle is one of the bridges between thermodynamics and quantum information.
+It relates the entropy change of a system and the energy consumption of the environment, and it also provides a theoretical limit throughout the evolution \cite{landauer1961,landauer1996,Reeb2013}.
 Landauer's principle is based on the following four assumptions: (i) both the system $S$ and environment $E$ are described by Hilbert spaces, (ii) the environment is initially in a thermal state $\rho_E=e^{-\beta \hat{H}_E}/\text{Tr}(e^{-\beta \hat{H}_E})$, where $\hat{H}_E$ is the Hamiltonian of the environment and $\beta$ is the inverse temperature, (iii) system and environment are uncorrelated initially $\rho_{SE}=\rho_{S}\otimes\rho_{E}$, (iv) the process proceeds by unitary evolution $\rho'_{SE}=U\rho_{SE}U^{\dagger}$.
 If all the four assumptions are satisfied, Landauer's principle can be expressed in a form reminiscent of the first law of thermodynamics:

 The quantity $\Delta Q :=\text{Tr}\left[\hat{H}_E(\rho'_E-\rho_E) \right]$ is the heat transferred to the environment $E$, where $\rho'_E$ and $\rho_E$ denote the final and initial state of $E$ respectively.
 Here $\Delta S := S(\rho_S)-S(\rho'_S)$ is the difference in the von Neumann entropy between the initial state $\rho_S$ and the final state $\rho'_S$ of the system $S$.
 The quantity $\rho_{S/E}:=\text{Tr}_{E/S}[\rho_{SE}]$ is the reduced density matrix.